EliasHaaralahti/vulnerable-web-application/README.md

 # Vulnerable-web-application
 ## Course project for Cyber Security Base with F-Secure by University of Helsinki

-- This application will have at least five vulnerabilities from the [OWASP top ten vulnerabilities list](https://www.owasp.org/index.php/Top_10_2013-Top_10).
+- This application allows you to create notes that everyone can see after logging in, it will have at least five vulnerabilities from the [OWASP top ten vulnerabilities list](https://www.owasp.org/index.php/Top_10_2013-Top_10).
 Each vulnerability will have instructions for identifying and fixing them.

-## Vulnerability 1
+## A1-Injection
 ### How this vulnerability can be identified?
-* Explanation to identify
+* This is a SQL injection vulnerability in the login form.
+To manually exploit this vulnerability, the easiest way is by inputting any name and in the password field typing something like "NotRealPass'OR'1'='1".
+This will log the user in as whatever is the first queried account.
+More specific queries can also be made for specific accounts.
 ### How this vulnerability can be fixed?
-* Explanation to fix

-## Vulnerability 2
+* Fixing this problem would be easy using Spring repositories, as used for every other query in this application.
+Other ways could be parameterized SQL queries or escaping all user input.

+## A3-Cross-Site Scripting (XSS)
 ### How this vulnerability can be identified?
-* Explanation to identify
+* When creating a note on the home page, JavaScript can be written as a part of the message, it is then sent to the browser of whoever views the note.
+Example of this is: "MyNote<script>console.log("message");</script>".
 ### How this vulnerability can be fixed?
-* Explanation to fix

-## Vulnerability 3
+* With Thymeleaf to fix this vulnerability you just need to change th:utext to th:text.
+Other ways of fixing include sanitizing and escaping the input.

+## A8-Cross-Site Request Forgery (CSRF) (Not yet implemented, as no sessions exist yet)
 ### How this vulnerability can be identified?
-* Explanation to identify
+* While logged in, open the csrf.html file in folder external-resources using the same browser.
+In the input field write your note and then submit.
+The note will now be stored and displayed to be posted by the active user.
 ### How this vulnerability can be fixed?
-* Explanation to fix

-## Vulnerability 4
+* A CSRF token has to be added to prevent CSRF attacks.
+In Spring this can be done automatically using the Spring security framework by adding line "http.csrf();" inside the security configurate function.
+It will then automatically add a CSRF token when needed.

+## Other: Brute-force attacks
 ### How this vulnerability can be identified?
-* Explanation to identify
+* As no security exists to prevents trying to login multiple times, any brute-force attack types should work
 ### How this vulnerability can be fixed?
-* Explanation to fix

-## Vulnerability 5
-### How this vulnerability can be identified?
-* Explanation to identify
-### How this vulnerability can be fixed?
-* Explanation to fix
+* There are many methods to block brute-force attacks, perhaps the simplest way would be adding a CAPTCHA after multiple attempts.